-Special Circumstances (Prearranged):
+Special Circumstances (Prearranged)

 The principal may grant an approval under special circumstances.
-These must be pre-approved by the principal and documentation may be necessary.
+These must be preapproved by the principal and documentation may be necessary.
 If the parent knows in advance that the student will be absent, the parent should send a note to the principal requesting a Prearranged Absence Form.
 Once the form is returned, the principal will then determine whether the absence is excused or unexcused and if excused, allow the student to gather their work and assignments prior to the absence.

-Student Sign-In and Sign-Out Process:
+Student Sign-In and Sign-Out Process

 All students, including dual-enrolled and work-based learning students, are expected to sign-in and sign-out appropriately.
+Failure to do so could result in disciplinary action including removal from dual-enrollment or work-based learning programs.